westim/ConcentrationGame/README.md

 - Uses Apple's official font, [San Francisco](https://developer.apple.com/fonts/)

 ### :bulb: Challenges & Key Takeaways

+This assignment was a big (and admittedly frustrating) leap from the first one.
+Not only is this project built from scratch, but the game logic itself is more involved than Concentration.
+The assignment documentation reflects this large scope: 16 required tasks + 23 implementation hints.
+I'm far from happy with the cleanliness of my code for this project, but the end-user experience does look and feel good with the exception of removing cards at the end of the game.

 - Several features only available in Swift 4.2 would've been useful: [`CaseIterable`](https://github.com/apple/swift-evolution/blob/master/proposals/0194-derived-collection-of-enum-cases.md) and [`Sequence.shuffle()`](https://github.com/apple/swift-evolution/blob/master/proposals/0202-random-unification.md).
 - Building the `NSAttributedString` text was difficult to do cleanly since it had dependencies on the other attributes of `Card`.